b0br0ff/solana-info-2-telegram/README.md

 Shell script that uses Solana and Telegram REST API to send useful stats on a Solana node

 ## Why?
 Solana node validators need to have information about balance on the main identity account, vote account and stake accounts, health of the validator, spent and earned coins during the epoch.
+More KPIs can be easily added, but that is enough in my case.

 Example of the provided information: